tannineo/cs7ns6-groupwork/README.md

 ### Server Command

-server command, `ip:host` is to determine which SERVER/NODE is going to communicate:
+server command, `ip:port` is to determine which SERVER/NODE is going to communicate:

-- `ip:host get KEY`
+- `ip:port get KEY`
   - get a value using the `KEY`
-- `ip:host set KEY VALUE`
+- `ip:port set KEY VALUE`
   - set `VALUE` to the `KEY`
-- `ip:host del KEY`
+- `ip:port del KEY`
   - delete using the `KEY`
-- `ip:host nra`
-  - give no response to all the server & no bi-direction communication
-- `ip:host nr NAME`
+- `ip:port setFail ip2:port2`
-  - give no response to the server with name `NAME` & no bi-direction communication
+  - give no response (fail the request handling) to the server `ip2:port2`

 ## Design